dekoza/mtgpl/SOI.rst

 :mtgtip:`Tamiyo's Journal<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/4/b474378c-5fa8-418f-8d76-23e78003ed18.jpg?1576385483|https://scryfall.com/card/soi/265/tamiyos-journal?utm_source=api>`
    At the beginning of your upkeep, investigate.
-(Create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(Create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

    |tap|, Sacrifice three Clues: Search your library for a card, put that card into your hand, then shuffle.